tangalbert919/iDroidDS/README.md

 * Handle problems other users have reported.
 * Add Dropbox support.
 * Improve the OpenGL ES 2.0 Renderer.
-* Convert the OpenGL ES 3.0 Renderer into a separate renderer.
+* Get the OpenGL ES 3.0 Renderer working.
-* Get rid of Google's math-neon and replace it with Qualcomm's Ne10.
+* Replace Google's math-neon with Qualcomm's Ne10.
+* Switch to libc++ (NDK requirements).
-* Fix the bug that causes the emulator to not write save files.
+* ~~Fix the bug that causes the emulator to not write save files~~ This has been fixed.
 * Improve the UI.
+* Add Vulkan renderer.
+* Build JIT for ARM (x86 already has it).

 **DISCLAIMER:** nds4droid is licensed under the GNU General Public License, which means the software is provided as-is.
+Absolutely no warranty is provided with this software.

 The Nintendo DS, and the Nintendo DS logo are trademarks of Nintendo, Inc. Games that support the Nintendo DS are trademarks of Nintendo, Inc., and their respective companies and affiliates.

 **We do not support piracy in any way.
-All ROMs that are found online have copyrights that last 75 years.
 Only use the games you physically own.
 Don't be a pirate.
 Have a nice day.**